omarfarouk311/Recruitment-Management-Platform-Backend/Postgres/Readme.md

    - Scripts handle replication setup automatically.
 3. **Partitioning & Triggers:**
    - Partition management is handled via triggers and scripts in the `scripts/` folder.
-4. **pgvector & Full Text Search:**
+4. **pgvector & pg_trgm:**
-   - Ensure the `pgvector` extension is installed and enabled.
+   - Ensure the `pgvector` and `pg_trgm` extensions are installed and enabled.
-   - Full text search is available out-of-the-box with pre-configured indexes.

 ## Technologies Used
 - **PostgreSQL**
 - **pgvector**
-- **GIST & GIN Indexes**
+- **pg_trgm with GIST & GIN Indexes**
 - **Shell & PowerShell Scripts**

 ## Showcase
 This database setup demonstrates:
-- Scalable architecture with replication and partitioning
+- Scalable and highly available architecture with replication and partitioning
 - AI-powered recommendations using vector search
-- Advanced full-text search for a rich user experience
+- Advanced full-text search for a rich user experience using pg_trgm
 - Automated management for seamless operations

 ---